bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 * One thing I did find surprising was that the binary labels didn't didn't make that much of a difference.
 Intuitively, it feels like better categories would encourage better learning but even if it did, it looks like it wasn't that significant.
+  It could be because the different classes were all distinguishing the negative labels, never the difference between positives and negative.
   Similar to the previous section, this experiment only had an AUC_20 measure since the problem formulation was different.
-* One of things that was borderline was the use of metadata, which I included in this section instead of the one above.
+* One of things that was borderline useful was the use of metadata, which I included in this section instead of the one above.
 The paper states that metadata didn't in general do much but was useful to make more diverse models.
 In my experiments, it's not significant but it's possible it does help, perhaps especially in smaller